Josh Rojas Preview, Player Props: Mariners vs. Astros

 Josh Rojas At The Plate

-- Rojas has an RBI in 21 of 67 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 30.9% of his games this season, Rojas has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.